VoxelMC/dnalg-gleam/README.md

 # dnalg

-DNAlg is a DNA sequence manipulation library written in Gleam.
+DNAlg is a DNA sequence manipulation library.
+This is my implementation in Gleam.

+> For a more portable version of this project, I will rewrite it in Go whenever I choose to learn Go.

 ## Plans